 From vocabulary to accents and intonation, movies can offer a great deal of information you can use to create your own syllabus and start training.
 Just choose your list and begin your research!
 You’ll soon find out that movie dialogues are easily digestible even for an ESL speaker.

 8. Learn common idioms, sayings, and expressions

 This technique is an absolute boost for your English vocabulary!
-Learning common English sayings and expressions will spice up your conversations and make you sound waaaay more native.
+Learning common English sayings and expressions will spice up your conversations and make you fluent fast.

 Explore the most exhaustive lists you can find on common English idioms, sayings, expressions and proverbs and discover how can you include them in your day-to-day conversations.
 Your “limited English vocabulary” days will be over in a heartbeat!